The Chord Poly is a wireless-capable ROON-ready streaming add-on module for the company’s compact portable DAC/Amp, the

 To further secure the Poly, Chord has provided a single protective case for both which does a nice job of ensuring both remain tightly locked during use without blocking any functionality sockets or Mojo orbs.

-Since both the Mojo and Poly have no LCD screen, Chord instead uses a small array of LED diodes at the base of the Poly to indicate a fairly wide range of status updates.
+Since both the Mojo and Poly have no LCD screen, Chord instead uses a small array of LEDs at the base of the Poly to indicate a fairly wide range of status updates.
 I do recommend referring to the supplied manual in the box to understand what they mean.

 Just to the left of the micro-USB socket, you have two core diode indicators; P Status and M status.
 P stands for Poly and M stands for Mojo and together they give you a rough indication of battery life for both as well as wireless connection status for the Poly, (P status).

-The LED diodes will also alternate between flashing blue and green to represent the Hotspot mode being active.
+The LEDs will also alternate between flashing blue and green to represent the Hotspot mode being active.
 Flashing blue only shows Poly is looking for a known WiFi network and flashing purple shows an active Bluetooth connection.

 Config Pin Hole

 This used to be the first hole you stick that pin into to get the Poly to work or pair with a network.
-It should still work but it will be a cold day in hell before I revert back to using the pin for setting up the Poly again.
+It should still work but it will be a cold day in hell before I revert to using the pin for setting up the Poly again.

 It is an awkward little pin that enables some level of profanity from the user during attempted operation.
 The Gofigure app does away with the pin so just keep it in the retail box and be happy you do not need it again.